alpacahq/user-docs/content/trading-on-alpaca/orders.md

 Orders eligible for extended hours submitted outside of 9:00am - 6:00pm ET are handled as described in the section below.

 ## Extended Hours Trading
-Using API v2 (only available to ETC accounts), you can submit and fill orders during pre-market and after-hours.
+Using API v2, you can submit and fill orders during pre-market and after-hours.
 This feature is not available to legacy accounts or those using API v1.
 Extended hours trading has
 specific risks due to the less liquidity.
 Please read through